 The Diversity Education Governance Committee (DEGC) advises the Undergraduate Council (UgC) and the Dean of Undergraduate Education on all matters pertaining to Diversity Education at UCLA.
 The Committee is charged by the Undergraduate Council to carry out the following duties:

-- The Committee defines the values and purposes of diversity education at UCLA.
+- Define the values and purposes of diversity education at UCLA.

-- Provides clear guidelines and procedures for the development of diversity courses.
+- Provide clear guidelines and procedures for the development of diversity courses.

-- Reviews and recommends to the UgC diversity credit for all courses transmitted by the College and professional school Faculty Executive Committees to satisfy diversity requirements.
+- Review and recommend to the UgC diversity credit for all courses transmitted by the College and professional school Faculty Executive Committees to satisfy diversity requirements.

-- Reviews and recommends to the UgC suspension or rescission of diversity credit for courses which are found to no longer align with diversity education principles and practices.
+- Review and recommend to the UgC suspension or rescission of diversity credit for courses which are found to no longer align with diversity education principles and practices.

-- Conducts periodic self-reviews and evaluations of UCLA’s diversity education curriculum.
+- Conduct periodic self-reviews and evaluations of UCLA’s diversity education curriculum.

 - Seven faculty members (six of whom are external to the Undergraduate Council’s membership): a Chair, one member of the Undergraduate Council, and five Senate Faculty members representing the College and other schools that admit undergraduate students.

 - Three non-voting members: two non-Senate faculty and one undergraduate student member.